seldon1000/NextPass/README.md

 # Requirements
-NextPass officially supports Android up from 8.0, although pre-11 versions could experience some weird behavior.
-Please, if you experience issues with a less recent Android version, report them on GitHub providing a detailed description (you can do this just by opening 'About' screen in the app itself).
+NextPass officially supports Android up from 8.0.
+Please, if you experience issues, report them on GitHub providing a detailed description (you can do this just by opening 'About' screen in the app itself).

 # Known issues